hai-vr/documentation/docs/products/vixen/index.md

 ﻿---
-title: 🔒 Vixen Control
+title: 🔒 Vixen
 ---

-# Vixen Control
+# Vixen

-*Vixen Control* is an Unity Editor tool that provides another approach to create interactive elements and toggles on your avatar.
+*Vixen* is an Unity Editor tool that provides another approach to create interactive elements and toggles on your avatar.

 :::caution
 This tool requires VRChat, and is currently incompatible with other apps and platforms.